Prince William and Kate Middleton Broke Royal Tradition With Where They Slept on Their Wedding Night

 The Express reported that after all the festivities of the day concluded, Will and Kate opted to stay at Buckingham Palace instead of immediately jetting off on their honeymoon; a choice that is against tradition.
 The publication noted that royal brides and grooms traditionally leave for their honeymoon the night of the wedding as was the case with Queen Elizabeth and Prince Philip, Princess Diana and Prince Charles, and many others.

 That wasn’t possible for William and Kate because after saying “I do” the prince, who was a search-and-rescue pilot at the time, returned to work.
-The duke and duchess finally left for their honeymoon 10 days later and spent it on a private island in Seychelles.
+The pair finally left for their honeymoon 10 days later and spent it on a private island in Seychelles.

 Where other royals went on their honeymoons